 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Next let's send it to the back hitting CTRL shift open bracket.
-And with the shape now it's a little bit close to the work experience on the right, so let's move it over a quarter of an inch.
-We can do this either by dragging it or going to properties and for our width we're going to type 3.5 and hit ENTER.
+Next, let's send it to the back by hitting CTRL+Shift+[.
+And with the shape now, it's a little bit close to the Work Experience on the right, so let's move it over a quarter of an inch.
+We can do this either by dragging it or going to Properties, and for our width, we're going to type 3.5 and hit ENTER.

-And we've now given ourselves a quarter inch space between these two.
-Next let's click outside and we'll select our text clicking on top.
-Our text frame is still sized a little to the right so let's drag it in so it's the same proportions as the box below.
+And we've now given ourselves a quarter-inch space between these two.
+Next, let's click outside and select our text by clicking on top.
+Our text frame is still sized a little to the right, so let's drag it in so it's the same proportions as the box below.

-We'll right click go to select next object below so that we have our rectangle selected.
-And then we'll change up our corners making the left corner rounded at 0.5 inches and the top right corner rounded at 0.5 inches.
-And we'll click ok and see what this looks like hitting w on the keyboard.
+We'll right-click, go to Select Next Object Below so that we have our rectangle selected.
+Then we'll change up our corners, making the left corner rounded at 0.5 inches and the top-right corner rounded at 0.5 inches.
+We'll click OK and see what this looks like by hitting W on the keyboard.

-All right we're starting to get there however if we look at the bottom here we still have a little bit of overset text and with this overset text we have a difficult situation that we simply need to make a decision on.
-If we click the bottom of this text let's see how much text we have to work with.
-Looks like we only have a couple of words and so we need to weigh the pros and cons of either reducing the size of all of this text or simply cutting out a couple key words.
+All right, we're starting to get there.
+However, if we look at the bottom here, we still have a little bit of overset text, and with this overset text, we have a difficult situation that we simply need to make a decision on.
+If we click the bottom of this text, let's see how much text we have to work with.
+Looks like we only have a couple of words, and so we need to weigh the pros and cons of either reducing the size of all of this text or simply cutting out a couple of key words.

-In your sample we'll see that we've reduced the text to a size 12 rather than 13.
-However in this case we're going to work with the words and try and cut out any words that aren't especially important so that we can maintain the same proportions and the same styling for our text.
-In this case I've gone through the text and I think there's a couple ways that we can cut the characters.
+In your sample, we'll see that we've reduced the text to a size 12 rather than 13.
+However, in this case, we're going to work with the words and try to cut out any words that aren't especially important so that we can maintain the same proportions and the same styling for our text.
+In this case, I've gone through the text and I think there are a couple of ways that we can cut the characters.

 This is one of those situations.
-So let's hit W on the keyboard to take a look at this and in this case we're simply missing a couple things.
-We're going to italicize this text right here going from regular to italic and we'll do the same thing right below going from regular to italic.
+So let's hit W on the keyboard to take a look at this, and in this case, we're simply missing a couple of things.
+We're going to italicize this text right here, going from Regular to Italic, and we'll do the same thing right below, going from Regular to Italic.

-Additionally I like to have this last line empty but in the case of this page it's more important to me that we have all of this information than we continue cutting just to leave that line empty.
-So for now I like the look of this.
-As one final change to this page let's add a background.
+Additionally, I like to have this last line empty, but in the case of this page, it's more important to me that we have all of this information than to continue cutting just to leave that line empty.
+So for now, I like the look of this.
+As one final change to this page, let's add a background.

-Many of our other pages have different elements but I really want our staff pages to stand out and be their own pages.
-So let's add a background by utilizing our rectangle tool.
-We're simply going to drag a rectangle over the entire page and release and I'm going to choose pd color 1 for mine and we're going to send it to the back hitting CTRL shift open bracket to send it all the way to the back.
+Many of our other pages have different elements, but I really want our Staff pages to stand out and be their own pages.
+So let's add a background by utilizing our Rectangle tool.
+We're simply going to drag a rectangle over the entire page and release, and I'm going to choose PD Color 1 for mine.
+We're going to send it to the back by hitting CTRL+Shift+[ to send it all the way to the back.

-Finally with this page now done let's copy all of these materials selecting all of them and hitting CTRL C on the keyboard to copy and let's make a master page with the edits that we've made since we're creating two more staff pages after this.
-We'll hit CTRL C to copy all and then going into pages we're going to right click b master and select new master and for our prefix rather than c let's type staff.
-We can only use four characters but that's okay.
+Finally, with this page now done, let's copy all of these materials by selecting all of them and hitting CTRL+C on the keyboard to copy, and let's make a master page with the edits that we've made, since we're creating two more Staff pages after this.
+We'll hit CTRL+C to copy all, and then going into Pages, we're going to right-click B-Master and select New Master.
+For our prefix, rather than C, let's type Staff.
+We can only use four characters, but that's okay.

-We're going to also base it on master b since that's the closest master and for our number of pages we'll just type one since it's really only one page and we'll click ok.
-From here we can edit the page and rather than working with these elements let's delete the title hitting CTRL and shift to select our title and removing it and then we're going to hit CTRL V to paste all of the elements that we already had.
-We'll then drag them over into place and with this we now have a working template that we can use for our other two staff pages.
+We're also going to base it on Master B, since that's the closest master, and for our number of pages, we'll just type one since it's really only one page, and we'll click OK.
+From here, we can edit the page, and rather than working with these elements, let's delete the title by hitting CTRL+Shift to select our title and removing it.
+Then we're going to hit CTRL+V to paste all of the elements that we already had.
+We'll then drag them over into place, and with this, we now have a working template that we can use for our other two Staff pages.

 See you there!